TeamKweku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ####
 #### 8-cwd_state - Redirect the out put of ls -la into a file called ls_cwd_content
 #### 9-duplicate_last_line - Duplicates the last line of a file
-#### 10. Find and delete all files with a particular file extension with deleting directories and subdirectories
+#### 10-no_mor_js -  Find and delete all files with a particular file extension with deleting directories and subdirectories
+#### 11-directories - Find and count all directories and subdirectories in a current directory